 Climate Action Plan Update

 The Town of Sidney is updating its Climate Action Plan.
-The plan will have eight different focus areas that address the different ways Sidney can take action on climate change.
+The draft plan is now ready for public review.
+The draft plan has 46 actions across eight different focus areas that address the different ways Sidney can take action on climate change.

 Eight focus areas of the Climate Action Plan